chienweiluo/wrap-flexbox/README.md

-# README for Custom Box Component Using Reflexbox and Styled-System
+# Custom Box Component Using Reflexbox and Styled-System

 ## Overview
 This custom Box component for React applications integrates styled-system and reflexbox, offering a robust solution for responsive UI design.
 It's fully typed in TypeScript, enhancing development efficiency and code reliability.